DanielDemaria/School_Projects/STAT4580/README.md

-It is required to install the following packages for the code to run: tidyverse, countrycode.
+It is required to install the following packages for the code to run: tidyverse, countrycode, Knitr and scales.